 Instead of eliminating debt, as in a Chapter 7 Bankruptcy, Chapter 13 Bankruptcy uses your wages/income to repay some or all of your debt.

-An experienced Minnesota bankruptcy lawyer can help you understand the advantages and disadvantages of a Chapter 13 Bankruptcy for your specific situation.
-Most people find the bankruptcy law to be confusing and complex.
+Most people find the bankruptcy law to be confusing and complex, so an experienced Minnesota bankruptcy lawyer can help you understand the advantages and disadvantages of a Chapter 13 Bankruptcy for your specific situation.

-To ensure you receive the maximum protection afforded by a Chapter 13 bankruptcy, you will want to hire an experienced bankruptcy lawyer in Minnesota.
+To ensure you receive the maximum protection afforded by a Chapter 13 bankruptcy, you need to hire an experienced bankruptcy lawyer in Minnesota.

 Visit our offices in: